grain-lang/grain/stdlib/queue.md

 Creates a new queue with an initial storage of the given size.
 As values are added or removed, the internal storage may grow or shrink.
-Generally, you won’t need to care about the storage size of your map and can use the default size.
+Generally, you won’t need to care about the storage size of your queue and can use the default size.

 Parameters: